To view these eligibility guidelines in a language other than English, click one of the buttons below to open a translated PDF document:

-1. You must fit the definition of a Farmer, Food Entrepreneur, or Farm/Food Organization, provided below:
+1. You must fit the definition of a Farmer, Food Entrepreneur, or Farm Organization or Food Organization, provided below:

 - a.
-Farmer: An individual, group of individuals, or enterprise located in Maine, Massachusetts, or Rhode Island who/that predominantly produces agricultural products for sale (includes aquaculture); OR
+Farmer: An individual, group of individuals, or enterprise located in Maine, Massachusetts, Rhode Island, Connecticut, New Hampshire or Vermont that predominantly produces agricultural products for sale (includes aquaculture), including farmworkers; OR

 - b.
-Food Entrepreneur: An individual, group of individuals, or enterprise located in Maine, Massachusetts, or Rhode Island who/that processes, distributes, aggregates, stores, or markets food or value-added food products for human consumption, and sources at least one food item or ingredient grown in New England;* OR
+Food Entrepreneur: An individual, group of individuals, or enterprise located in Maine, Massachusetts, Rhode Island, Connecticut, New Hampshire or Vermont that processes, distributes, aggregates, stores, or markets food or value-added food products for human consumption, and sources at least one food item or ingredient grown in New England;* OR

 - c.
-Farm/Food Organization: a nonprofit operating in Maine, Massachusetts, or Rhode Island whose primary purpose is to support Farmers or Food Entrepreneurs (e.g., a trade association in support of farmers or a nonprofit food hub), OR a community group or association operating in Maine, Massachusetts, or Rhode Island whose primary mission is to address social justice issues related to the food system (e.g., a farmers’ market, a community food co-op, or a community garden organization).
+Farm Organization or Food Organization: a nonprofit operating in Maine, Massachusetts, Rhode Island, Connecticut, New Hampshire or Vermont whose primary purpose is to support Farmers or Food Entrepreneurs (e.g., a trade association in support of farmers or a nonprofit food hub), OR a community group or association operating in Maine, Massachusetts, Rhode Island, Connecticut, New Hampshire or Vermont whose primary mission is to address social justice issues related to the food system (such as a farmers’ market, a community food co-op, or a community garden organization).

-* Please note that food trucks and brick and mortar restaurants typically do not satisfy the Food Entrepreneur definition for purposes of this program unless they are part of a venture with a broader social justice mission.
+* Please note that food carts and restaurants typically do not satisfy the Food Entrepreneur definition for purposes of this program unless they are part of a venture with a broader social justice mission.

 - a.
-The farm or food enterprise must have an annual revenue of at least $5,000 in the prior tax year OR have started operating within the last three years; AND
+The Farmer’s or the Food Entrepreneur’s enterprise must have an annual revenue of at least $5,000 in the prior tax year OR have started operating within the last three years; AND

 - c.
-The Farmer or Food Entrepreneur’s annual household income must not exceed 400% of the Federal Poverty Level.
-Unearned income must be included in this calculation, even if the income is restricted (e.g., in a restricted trust fund).
-To determine your annual household income, see Line 37 on your personal income tax return (Form 1040).
-The 2017 Federal Poverty Level Guidelines are available here.
-If the business is co-owned, owners may satisfy our income cap if either their joint household incomes combined fall under our cap (accounting for the number of persons in the total, now combined household), or if each individual owner’s household income falls below our cap.
+The Farmer’s or the Food Entrepreneur’s annual household income must not exceed 400% of the Federal Poverty Level.
+Unearned income must be included in this calculation, even if the income is restricted (such as in a restricted trust fund).
+To determine your annual household income, see Line 9 on your personal income tax return (Form 1040).
+The 2023 Federal Poverty Level Guidelines are available below or click here to read in PDF form.
+Look for your household size and the “400% FPL” column.
+For businesses with multiple owners, the business can qualify if all the owners meet the income requirement separately, or together.

-* The net income requirement and household income cap do not apply to Farm/Food Organizations.
+* The net income requirement and household income cap do not apply to Farm Organizations or Food Organizations.

 These eligibility criteria will guide CLF’s decision-making; however, CLF reserves the right to make case-by-case decisions, including declining to place cases if need be.